wumpjs/wump.js/README.md

-# wump.js
+# WumpJS
-a Discord API warper!
+- A better and faster, Discord API Wrapper